The Ginsburg--Sands theorem and computability theory: Introduction

 We mention, for completeness, that Angl\`{e}s d'Auriac et al. \cite[Theorem 4.15]{ACDMP-2022} established the fact that $\mathsf{MTT}^2_2$ does not imply $\ACA_0$.
 Dzhafarov and Patey \cite[Theorem 4.1]{DP-2017} showed that $\TT^2_2$ does not imply $\ACA_0$, which Chong et al. \cite[Theorem 1.1]{CLLY-2021} improved to show that $\TT^2_2$ does not imply even $\WKL_0$.
 Patey \cite[Theorem 1.3]{Patey-2016b} proved that $\RT^2_2$ does not imply $\TT^2_2$.
 It remains open whether $\mathsf{MTT}^2_2$ implies $\WKL_0$, or whether $\TT^2_2$ implies $\mathsf{MTT}^2_2$.

 We now discuss two important restrictions of $\RT^2_2$, which are the \emph{stable Ramsey's theorem for pairs} and the \emph{$\Delta^0_2$ subset principle}.

-\begin{definition} Given a set $X$, a coloring $c : [X]^2 \to 2$ is \emph{stable} if $(\forall x)[\lim_y c(x,y)]$ exists.
+\begin{definition} Given a set $X$, a coloring $c : [X]^2 \to 2$ is \emph{stable} if $(\forall x)[\lim_y c(x,y)$ exists$]$.
 A set $L \subseteq X$ is \emph{limit homogeneous} for $c$ if $(\exists i < 2)(\forall x \in L)[\lim_y c(x,y) = i]$. \begin{itemize} \item $\SRT^2_2$ is the restriction of $\RT^2_2$ to stable colorings. \item $\D^2_2$ is the statement that for every infinite set $X$ and every stable $c : [X]^2 \to 2$ there exists an infinite limit homogeneous set for $c$. \end{itemize} \end{definition}

 An infinite homogeneous set for a stable coloring is trivially limit homogeneous.
-Conversely, an infinite limit homogeneous set can be easily thinned to an infinite homogeneous set, but proving that this can be done with only $\Sigma^0_1$ induction in $\RCA_0$ is delicate, and is a theorem of Chong, Lempp, and Yang \cite[Theorem 1.4]{CLY-2010}.
-Thus, $\RCA_0$ proves $\SRT^2_2 \iff \D^2_2$.
+Conversely, an infinite limit homogeneous set can be easily thinned to an infinite homogeneous set, but this thinning process in general requires $\mathsf{B}\Sigma^0_2$ (see Dzhafarov, Hirschfeldt, and Reitzes~\cite[Definition 6.1 and Proposition 6.2]{DHR-2022}).
+However, Chong, Lempp, and Yang \cite[Theorem 1.4]{CLY-2010} showed that $\D^2_2$ implies $\B\Sigma^0_2$, and hence that $\RCA_0$ proves $\SRT^2_2 \iff \D^2_2$.
 An alternative formulation of $\D^2_2$ is as the scheme consisting of all formulas of the form

 where $\varphi$ and $\psi$ range over $\Sigma^0_2$ formulas of the language of second-order arithmetic.
 In gist, this says that every $\Delta^0_2$-definable set (which may not exist) has an infinite subset in it or its complement (that does exist).
 The equivalence is provable in $\RCA_0$, and is a straightforward consequence of Shoenfield's limit lemma.
 We will return to this in \Cref{sec:T1}.